Cornutum/regexp-gen/README.md

   * **I'm getting strings with lots of crazy extra characters.
 What's the deal?**

     You should read about the difference between ["exact" matches and "substring" matches](#exact-matches-vs-substring-matches).
+    And if that's too crazy for you, try changing the definition of [what matches "dot"](#what-matches-dot).

   * **Where's the Javadoc?**